Stanford-ILIAD/droc/README.md

 ### Real robot experiments

-Due to privacy issues, we will not be able to provide the codes for real robot control and perception.
-If you want to run real robot experiments, please implement these modules on yourself following these steps:
+Our real robot experiments are based on [Polymetis](https://github.com/facebookresearch/fairo/tree/main/polymetis).
+However, this only supports PyTorch ~= 1.12.
+If you are using new versions of PyTorch, please refer to the [monometis](https://github.com/hengyuan-hu/monometis) fork from Hengyuan Hu.
+Due to privacy issues, we are not be able to release the codes for real robot control and perception.
+To run real robot experiments, please implement these modules on your own following the steps below:

 1. Implement the enviroment for your robot (e.g., Franka Panda) in `utils/robot/panda_env.py`.
 You may use the functions defined in `utils/transformation_utils.py`.